jetedrow/SecurityQuestions/README.md

 ## Libraries
 - **[MediatR](https://github.com/jbogard/MediatR)**
-	- As discussed above, this library enables the use of the mediator pattern to separate concerns.
+	- As discussed above, this library enables the use of the mediator pattern (CQRS) to separate concerns.
 - **[Spectre.Console](https://github.com/spectreconsole/spectre.console)**
 	- This helper library allows for a great user experience while interacting with a console application.